HBS-Urosystem/urosystem.kit2/cms/pages/urodapter/details.en.md

 folder: urodapter
 fallback: ""
 published: true
-title: UroDapter® – For painless local treatment of the bladder
+title: UroDapter® Syringe Adapter – Details
-keywords: UroDapter, replacing catheter, painless, instillation, urethra, bladder, local treatment, pain-free
+keywords: instillation, urological adapter, bladder treatment, urethra treatment, UroDapter®, iAluadapter®
-description: The UroDapter® completely replaces the catheter and enables painless bladder instillation.
-With UroDapter®, any solution can be instilled into the bladder.
+description: Learn more about the UroDapter®.
+Replacing the catheter, it enables the painless and complication-free treatment of the bladder and the urethra
 menutitle: UroDapter®
 hero: urodapter/details_hero
 blocks: